Saint Mary's Square (San Francisco): Prominent features

-The park features several culturally significant implements to the surrounding area, being a central community hub for the Chinatown area.

 The “Women’s Column of Strength”

 A privately funded statue that was placed in 2017 after being approved by the Board of Supervisors.
-The memorial is controversial as the sculpture honors the comfort women who were women and girls forced into sexual slavery by the Imperial Japanese Army in occupied territories before and during World War II.
+The sculpture is controversial, as it honors the comfort women who were women and girls forced into sexual slavery by the Imperial Japanese Army in occupied territories before and during World War II.
 The mayor of Osaka, Japan stated he would sever the sister-city relationship with San Francisco as "the relationship of trust has completely been destroyed".

 Statue of Sun Yat-sen

-The statue of Sun Yat-sen by Beniamino Bufano is a 14-foot statue made of red granite and stainless steel, stands in St. Mary's Square.
+A 14-foot statue of statue of Sun Yat-sen by Beniamino Bufano, made of red granite and stainless steel, was erected in St. Mary's Square in 1937.
 It is inscribed: "Dr. Sun Yat Sen 1866-1925 Father of the Chinese Republic and First President Founder of the Kuo Min Tang Champion of Democracy Lover of mankind: Proponent of friendship and peace among the nations, based on equality, justice and goodwill".
+Sun Yat-sen had often frequented the park during his visits to San Francisco in the early 1900s.